 DNA analysts often work in forensic crime labs where they examine samples of DNA to identify potential suspects.
 After conducting tests on each sample, analysts compare the identity of the sample with other known samples.
-If they can find a match on the system of known suspects, they can provide law enforcement agents with a positive identification.
-Some analysts work in privately owned forensic laboratories, where as others work in police station crime labs.
+If they find a match, they can provide law enforcement agents with a positive identification.
+Some analysts work in privately owned forensic laboratories, whereas others work in police station crime labs.

 Source: *U.S. Bureau of Labor Statistics

 The U.S. Bureau of Labor Statistics (BLS) places DNA analysts under the category of forensic science technicians, who are responsible for analyzing evidence that can link suspects with specific crime scenes.
 DNA analysts focus on identifying samples of DNA, such as blood, hair follicles, or other bodily fluids.
 Most analysts work in the laboratory preparing and testing samples.
 With the exception of smaller cities and counties, DNA analysts do not normally go to active crime scenes; instead, they receive the gathered evidence from law enforcement agents.

 Analysts spend most of their time in the laboratory cataloging and analyzing DNA evidence.
 Since the findings from the analysis can be used in court to prove the innocence or guilt of suspects, analysts must follow strict protocols regarding the custody of evidence, testing procedures, and reporting guidelines.
 Every step of the procedure must be notated and reported, which includes when the sample was received, the quality of the sample, the tests performed, and the test results.
 Analysts are often called to appear in court as expert witnesses to verify the findings of a particular DNA analysis.